yaydede/toolbox/docs/20-TSEmbedding.md

 ## [5,]    9     27      6     26      5     25
 ## [6,]   10     28      7     27      6     26
 ```

-We already rearranged the data for the first model. if we remove the first row in `y(t)` and the last row in the remaining set, we can get the the data for the second model:
+We already rearranged the data for the first model. if we remove the first row in `y(t)` and the last row in the remaining set, we can get the data for the second model: